Extension Bundle

 Plugin systems are infrastructure.
 They introduce extension-point interfaces, plugin loaders, dependency resolvers, lifecycle hooks, and version negotiation – all before a single line of business logic runs.
 Frameworks like OSGi, Stevedore, and WordPress plugins each define their own vocabulary for “how to extend.”

-The question is: if you already have a component kernel with hot-add, a bus for cross-component calls, and @subscribe for event fan-out, do you need any of that?
+The question is: if you already have a component kernel with hot-add, an event bus for publish/subscribe, and @requires for cross-component calls, do you need any of that?
 The Extension Bundle pattern says no. Components are the plugin mechanism.
 A bundle is just a list of classes.

 Architecture